van conversion mistakes - IMG 7520

-Learning from other people's mistakes is much cheaper than making them yourself.
-After nearly a decade of van conversions in Colorado and working with hundreds of van life enthusiasts, we've seen every possible mistake—and the expensive, time-consuming, and sometimes dangerous consequences that follow.
+Learning from other people's errors is much cheaper than making them yourself.
+After nearly a decade of van conversions in Colorado, we've worked with hundreds of van life fans.
+We've seen every possible error—and the costly, lengthy, and sometimes dangerous results that follow.

-Whether you're planning a DIY build or working with professionals, understanding common van build errors can save you thousands of dollars, months of delays, and serious safety issues.
-This guide shares real mistakes from real builders, along with practical solutions to help you avoid the most common pitfalls that plague van conversions.
+Whether you're planning a DIY build or working with experts, understanding common van build errors can save you thousands of dollars, months of delays, and serious safety issues.
+This guide shares real errors from real builders, along with useful fixes to help you avoid the most common problems that affect van conversions.

 The Most Expensive Van Conversion Mistakes